jpignata/temping/README.md

     Dog.create => #<Dog id: 1, name: nil, age: nil, weight: nil>

-When a block is passed to _create_model_, it is evaluated in the context of the class.
+When a block is passed to _create_, it is evaluated in the context of the class.
 This means anything you do in an ActiveRecord model class body can be accomplished in the block including method definitions, validations, module includes, etc.

-    Temping.create_model :dog do
+    Temping.create :dog do
-      validates_presence_of :name
+      validates :name, presence: true

       include Duckish